 Remember, the holidays are not about the turkey (or ham).
 They’re about spending time with the ones you love—which you can do just as well when you’re vegan.

 Craft Your Vegan Thanksgiving Menu

 Whether you want to spend a day creating amazing smells in the kitchen or prefer to opt for store-bought everything, there are lots of vegan options for you.
-If you want to make life as simple as possible, watch this:

 I tend to fall somewhere in-between—I buy store bought vegan stuffing mix, a vegan turkey roast, pie crusts, whipped cream, and ice cream, but I make much of the rest from scratch.
 Here are the recipes I’m considering using this year:

 - Hummus board or a vegan cheese platter (Miyoko’s Creamery artisan vegan cheeses are always a big hit)

 - Vegan turkey roast (I usually get Field Roast’s Celebration Roast)

 - Green Bean Casserole